Quexer69/yii2-google-api/README.md

 Installation
 ------------

-The preferred way to install this extension is through [composer](http://getcomposer.org/download/).
+The preferred way to install this component is through [composer](http://getcomposer.org/download/).

 Either run